com-480-data-visualization/com-480-RYL/README.md

 The third goal of the project is to allow users can zoom in a particular region on the map to explore job postings in that area.
 The following interactions can be imagine:

-*Zoom in
+● Zoom in

 Users can zoom in on the map to see more details.
 This can reveal more cities, smaller areas, or additional information about job postings.

+●Hover

-*Hover: Hovering over a hexagon can display a tooltip with more detailed information, such as the exact number of job postings, the most popular industries, or the average salary range for that location.
+Hovering over a hexagon can display a tooltip with more detailed information, such as the exact number of job postings, the most popular industries, or the average salary range for that location.

+●Click

-*Click: Clicking on a hexagon will drill down to a more detailed view of job postings in that area or open a sidebar with a list of available jobs, companies posting jobs, and other statistics.
+Clicking on a hexagon will drill down to a more detailed view of job postings in that area or open a sidebar with a list of available jobs, companies posting jobs, and other statistics.

+●Filter

-*Filter: Users can use the filters in the left panel to refine the data displayed on the map.
+Users can use the filters in the left panel to refine the data displayed on the map.
 For example, selecting a specific industry would update the map to show only job postings related to that industry.

 ![image](https://github.com/com-480-data-visualization/com-480-RYL/assets/145647615/6ba457b0-8b92-4f46-ada6-4c435885b1ea)